-Dubai Municipality has developed the "Guidance on the Environmental Clearance (EC) Requirements for Development and Infrastructure Projects" to provide project owners and environmental consultants with a comprehensive guidance regarding the procedures and requirements to obtain an EC for development and infrastructure projects in the Emirate of Dubai.
-The guidance outlines the Environmental Impact Assessment (EIA) process tailored for Dubai's dynamic environmental and development settings, including comprehensive procedures on the necessary environmental baseline surveys and numerical modelling requirements to properly and effectively carry out an EIA.
-It also provides project categorization, per Federal Law No. 24 of 1999, and based on this, Mandatory List of projects required to be subjected to an EIA, and Exclusion List where EIA is not required, are created.
-The guidance further defines the roles and responsibilities of the concerned EIA stakeholders and outlines the Registration Guidelines for the registrations of Environmental Consultants in Dubai, including details on the minimum qualification requirements and evaluation criteria.
+Dubai Municipality has developed the "Guidance on the Environmental Clearance (EC) Requirements for Development, Infrastructure, and Industrial Projects in the Emirate of Dubai" to provide project owners and environmental consultants with a comprehensive guidance regarding the procedures and requirements to obtain an EC for development, infrastructure and industrial projects in the Emirate of Dubai.
+The guidance outlines the Environmental Impact Assessment (EIA) process tailored for Dubai's dynamic environmental and development settings.
+It also provides project categorization, as per Federal Law No. 24 of 1999, and based on this it provides a mandatory list of projects required to be subjected to an EIA.
+The guidance further defines the roles and responsibilities of the concerned EIA stakeholders and outlines the registration guidelines for the registrations of Environmental Consultants in Dubai, including details on the minimum qualification requirements and evaluation criteria.
 The Guidance on the Environmental Clearance (EC) ensures that a well-informed decision-making process is in place and that the project implementation is consistent with the Strategic Visions.